 CCB Securities Ltd. ("CCBS"), located at 18/F CCB Centre, 18 Wang Chiu Road, Kowloon Bay, Kowloon, Hong Kong, serves as the sub-adviser of KraneShares CCBS China Corporate High Yield Bond USD Index ETF.
 CCBS Securities Ltd. is responsible for the day-to-day investment management of the Fund, subject to the supervision of Krane and the Board of Trustees.
-For the services it provides to the Fund, Krane pays CCBS a fee equal to 50% of net revenue earned by Krane from the Fund.
-For these purposes, net revenue is defined as gross revenue less gross fund-related expenses (including any waiver by Krane of its compensation under the investment advisory agreement and any payments or reimbursements by Krane of the Fund's expenses).

-A discussion regarding the basis for the Board's approval of the investment sub-advisory agreement with CCBS Securities Ltd. will be available in the Fund's first Annual or Semi-Annual Report to Shareholders.
+A discussion regarding the basis for the Board's approval of the investment sub-advisory agreement with CCBS Securities Ltd. will be available in the Fund's Semi-Annual Report to Shareholders dated September 30, 2019.

 CCBS, a recently registered investment adviser with the SEC, is a wholly-owned subsidiary of China Construction Bank (Asia) Corporation Limited, a Hong Kong corporation.
 CCBS was established in 2000 and is principally engaged in the provision of investment advisory services to corporations, pooled investment vehicles, institutions and individual investors.
-As of June 30, 2018, CCBS had approximately \$10,000,000 in assets under management.
+As of June 30, 2019, CCBS had approximately HKD 2.8 billion in assets under management.

-Investment Sub-Adviser (to KraneShares Bloomberg Barclays China Aggregate Bond Index ETF and KraneShares E Fund China Commercial Paper ETF)
+Investment Sub-Adviser (to KraneShares E Fund China Commercial Paper ETF)

-E Fund, located at Suite 3501-02 35F, Two International Finance Center, 8 Finance Street, Central, Hong Kong serves as the sub-adviser of KraneShares Bloomberg Barclays China Aggregate Bond Index ETF and KraneShares E Fund China Commercial Paper ETF.
+E Fund, located at Suite 3501-02 35F, Two International Finance Center, 8 Finance Street, Central, Hong Kong serves as the sub-adviser of KraneShares E Fund China Commercial Paper ETF.
 E Fund is responsible for the day-to-day investment management of each Fund, subject to the supervision of Krane and the Board of Trustees.
-For the services it provides to each Fund, Krane pays E Fund a fee equal to 50% of net revenue earned by Krane from the Fund.
-For these purposes, net revenue is defined as gross revenue (except for any securities lending compensation Krane may receive) less gross fund-related expenses (including any waiver by Krane of its compensation under the investment advisory agreement and any payments or reimbursements by Krane of the Fund's expenses).

-A discussion regarding the basis for the Board's approval of KraneShares E Fund China Commercial Paper ETF's investment sub-advisory agreement with E Fund is available in the Fund's Semi-Annual Report to Shareholders dated September 30, 2017.
+A discussion regarding the basis for the Board's approval of the KraneShares E Fund China Commercial Paper ETF's investment sub-advisory agreement with E Fund will be available in the Fund's Semi-Annual Report to Shareholders dated September 30, 2019.